ftsrg-retelab/base/README.md

 2. * The project can be built using [Gradle](https://gradle.org/).
 2. * [JUnit](http://junit.org/junit4/) is used for tests.

--Clone the repository and execute Gradle to build the application:
+- Clone the repository and execute Gradle to build the application:

 ```
 ./gradlew build
 ```

-To compile and run tests also execute:
+- To compile and run tests also execute:

 ```
 ./gradlew test